HerculesVirus/BlockChain-Beginner/README.md

     https://www.ibm.com/ae-en/topics/what-is-blockchain
     https://www.euromoney.com/learning/blockchain-explained/what-is-  blockchain#:~:text=Blockchain%20is%20a%20system%20of,hack%2C%20or%20cheat%20the%20system.&text=Each%20block%20in%20the%20chain,added%20to%20every%20participant's%20ledger.

-2-Step to Build Some Dapp Like ToDoApp on Private Ganache
+## Step to Build Some Dapp Like ToDoApp on Private Ganache BlockChain

     DBlock_Apps : https://github.com/HerculesVirus/BlockChain_Todo_app

-  Blogs -Which gave you a Quick Review:
+  Blogs -Which gave you a Quick Guide to make your first Dapp:

     https://www.dappuniversity.com/articles/ethereum-dapp-react-tutorial

     https://www.dappuniversity.com/articles/blockchain-app-tutorial

-3-Step to Learn How Live Blockchain Like BSC,Ropstan,Rinkeby and TestNet are Working and How the Smart Contract Deploy on it.
+## Step to Learn How Live Blockchain Like BSC,Ropstan,Rinkeby and TestNet are Working and How the Smart Contract Deploy on it.
 These are Quick Blogs Which Might give a Quick Review

   Blogs -Which gave you a Quick Review: